f5devcentral/application-study-tool/pages/troubleshooting/troubleshooting.md

 {:toc}

 ## Extremely high CPU usage >80%
 In the receivers file, please modify the concurrent worker count.
 The default count is 2, please set to 1 within the configuration file using the concurrent_workers attribute.
+This is only necessary if you have an extremely large amount of virtual servers (monolithic approach) 1000+ virtual servers.
+It's recommended to separate or split the workload with another instance of BIG-IP to reduce blast radius for changes.
 Example:
 receivers:
   bigip: